Before one can characterize

 the focus of attention turned from the use of long-term seasonal

-means to cumulative indices (i.e., exposure parameters that sum
+means to cumulative indices (e.g., exposure parameters that sum

 the products of concentrations multiplied by time over an exposure